-Every year at Christmastime, my mother chooses and champions a cause.
-In lieu of fruitcakes, popcorn tins and kitschy socks, she sends out donations to what she considers the best non profit organizations in our honor.
+Every year at Christmastime, my mother chooses and champions a charitable cause.
+In lieu of fruitcakes, popcorn tins and kitschy socks, she sends out donations to what she considers the best non-profit organizations in our honor.

 Obviously, our family here at Green Global Travel is passionate about protecting the environment.
-As enthusiastic proponents of ecotourism and its benefits to indigenous communities, we want to ensure that the world at large is looked after… not just our own backyards.
+As enthusiastic proponents of ecotourism and its benefits to community based tourism initiatives, we want to ensure that the world at large is looked after… not just our own backyards.

-We promote green initiatives like renewable energy and clean water.
+We try to promote important green initiatives like renewable energy and clean water.
 And we hope to help protect indigenous communities and cultures around the world so that we can continue to share and grow together.

 THE CONSERVATION FUND

-The Conservation Fund is a U.S. national organization that helps locally throughout the country.
-They have worked in all 50 states, permanently protecting over 7.5 million acres.
-Their projects range from urban landscapes to wildlife refuges, from national monuments and forests to long-standing ranches and farms.
+Their projects range from urban landscapes to wildlife refuges, from national monuments and important forests to long-standing ranches and farms.
 They are well established and highly effective.

 RAINFOREST ACTION NETWORK